kirkhansen/svo-print/README.md

 {
   "html": "<!DOCTYPE html><html><head><title>HTML doc</title></head><body>Content<body></html>",
   "bucket": "svo-print",
-  "key": "test-svo-print-store/test.pdf"
+  "key": "test-svo-print-store/us_letter/test.pdf"
 }
 ```
 * html: is a rendered html page to be printed
 * bucket: the svo-print bucket where the pdf will be stored.
 * key: the s3 key where the pdf will be stored.
-The prefix should be the store id
+The prefix should be the store id and the filename should be unique (timestamps work well).
-  and the filename should be unique (timestamps work well).
+Also, the file needs to be under one of the following keys depending on printer config type: `us_letter`, `label`

 You could get the function name from calling cloudformation,
 or read the value from a config file,